revbayes/revbayes.github.io/tutorials/biogeo/index.md

 The script located at scripts/make_anc_states.Rev contains code to construct an ancestral state tree.
 Like all RevBayes scripts, this script may be executed from the command line.
-Because this is the first time using the script, we’ll enter the code manually.
-To use it for future analyses, just modify the out_str variable to match the prefix of the target analysis, save the file, then execute the script by typing “rb scripts/make_anc_states.Rev” into the command line.
+Because this is the first time using the script, we'll enter the code manually.
+To use it for future analyses, just modify the out_str variable to match the prefix of the target analysis, save the file, then execute the script by typing "rb scripts/make_anc_states.Rev" into the command line.

 > ![](figures/fig_simple_FigTree_ase.png)